Piccadilly Circus underground station, London (exit 4, Eros exit – between the world-famous Eros statue and the Criterion Restaurant canopy)

 Short read: “like a silver thread in heavy clay”

 Long read: The great West End walk.
 Beautiful places, beautiful things flow past like blossoms on slow water.
 Some village.
 Realm’s more like it.
 The realm of riches, rank and those who rule.
-In its irresistible goody bag: elegant arcades, secret doorways and peekaboo views; Gentlemen’s clubs; Burlington House and the Albany; London’s best shopping street; tea and royal chocolates (we sample them, gratis); Nelson’s perfumier (more gratis sampling); the world’s smallest – and toniest – privately funded police force; mad, bad and dangerous to know Byron; Brummel to Brando; Jermyn to Marilyn; exclusive, eccentric, best-dressed, old money London; magnet for artists, writers, royals, scientists, dreamers and dandies; Darwin to James Bond; the Prince Regent to Prince Harry; venerable to voopular; the greatest act of literary vandalism ever.
+In its irresistible goody bag: elegant arcades, secret doorways and peekaboo views; Gentlemen’s clubs; Burlington House and the Albany; London’s best shopping street; tea and royal chocolates; Nelson’s perfumier (more gratis sampling); the world’s smallest – and toniest – privately funded police force; mad, bad and dangerous to know Byron; Brummel to Brando; Jermyn to Marilyn; exclusive, eccentric, best-dressed, old money London; magnet for artists, writers, royals, scientists, dreamers and dandies; Darwin to James Bond; the Prince Regent to Prince Harry; venerable to voopular; the greatest act of literary vandalism ever.
 It’s Georgian.
 It’s Regency.
 It’s Victorian.
 It’s Edwardian.
 It’s Parisian.
 It’s parfait.
 It’s part Wonderland, part Arabian Nights.
 It’s stories that tilt the light and print the stones.
 Plaited together by gifted guides Karen, Adam, Simon W. and Richard Walker.
-And not that this one needs a deal closer but nudge nudge – bears repeating – this walk’s not just visual and aural.
-It’s a full-on sensory experience.
-With Karen, Adam, Simon W. and Richard Walker. as your entrées, you’ll taste the Queen’s favourite culinary treat and whiff scents specially created for VIPs.
+Dream of a walk.
 Hmmmmm.
 Some dream.
 A dream that leaves you feeling completely, even exuberantly, in the pink!
 N.B. the walk ends at Green Park, a few seconds’ walk from Green Park Tube Station.

 “The original and best – there are several companies offering walking tours of London but London Walks (London’s oldest) is easily the pick of the bunch” London, Cadogan Guide